Machine learning with neural networks: Hopfield networks and Hebb's rule

+The idea is to choose a set of weights $w_{ij}$ so that the network dynamics (\ref{eq:C2S2Synch}) or (\ref{eq:C2S2Asynch}) converges to the correct stored pattern.
+The choice of weights must depend on all $p$ patterns, $\ve x^{(1)},\ldots,\ve x^{(p)}$.
+We say that these patterns are {\em stored} in the network by assigning appropriate weights.
+For example, if $\ve x$ is a distorted version of $\ve x^{(\nu)}$ (Figure \figref{C2S1Image0}), then we want the network to converge to this pattern: Equation (\ref{eq:Sc}) means that the network corrects the errors in the distorted pattern $\ve x$.
+If this works, the stored pattern $\ve x^{(\nu)}$ is said to be an {\em attractor} of the network dynamics.

-However, we shall see that it is in general very difficult to prove convergence according to Eq.~(\ref{eq:Sc}).
-Therefore we try to answer a different question first: if one feeds one of the undistorted patterns $\ve\xi^{(\nu)}$, does the network recognise that it is one of the stored, undistorted patterns?
-The network should not make any changes to $\ve\xi^{(\nu)}$ because all bits are correct:
+But convergence is not guaranteed.
+If the initial distortion is too large, the network may converge to another pattern.
+It may converge to some other state that bears no or little relation to the stored patterns, or it may not converge at all.
+The region around pattern $\ve x^{(\nu)}$ in which all patterns $\ve x$ converge to $\ve x^{(\nu)}$ is called the {\em region of attraction} of $\ve x^{(\nu)}$.
+The size of this region depends in an intricate way upon the ensemble of stored patterns, and there is no general convergence proof.
+Therefore we ask a simpler question first: if one feeds one of the undistorted patterns, for instance $\ve x^{(\nu)}$, does the network recognise it as one of the stored, undistorted ones?
+The network should not make any changes to $\ve x^{(\nu)}$ because all bits are correct:

+How can we choose weights and thresholds to ensure that Equation (\ref{eq:Sc2}) holds?
+Let us consider a simple case first, where there is only one pattern, $\ve x^{(1)}$, to recognise.
+In this case a suitable choice of weights and thresholds is

-Even this question is in general difficult to answer.
-We therefore consider a simple limit of the problem first, namely $p=1$.
-There is only one pattern to recognize, $\ve \xi^{(1)}$.
-A suitable choice of weights $w_{ij}$ is given by {\em Hebb's rule} We say that the pattern $\ve \xi^{(1)}$ is {\em stored} in the network by assigning the weights $w_{ij}$ using the rule (\ref{eq:HR}).
-Note that the weights are symmetric, $w_{ij} = w_{ji}$.
-To check that the rule (\ref{eq:HR}) does the trick, feed the pattern to the network by assigning $S_j(t=0) = \xi_j^{(1)}$, and evaluate Equation (\ref{eq:C2S2Asynch}): The last equality follows because $\xi_{j}^{(1)}$ can only take the values $\pm 1$.
-The empty sum evaluates to $N$, so that
+This {\em learning rule} reminds of a relation between activation patterns of neurons and their coupling, postulated by Hebb \cite{hebb1949organization} more than 70 years ago: This is a mechanism for learning through establishing connections: the coupling between neurons tends to increase if they are active at the same time.
+Equation \eqnref{C2S2HebbsRule} expresses an analogous principle.
+Together with Equation (\ref{eq:Sc}) it says that the coupling $w_{ij}$ between two neurons is positive if they are both active ($s_i=s_j=1$); if their states differ, the coupling is negative.
+Therefore the rule \eqnref{C2S2HebbsRule} is called Hebb's rule .
+Hopfield networks are networks of of McCulloch-Pitts neurons with weights determined by Hebb's rule.
+Does a Hopfield network recognise the pattern $\ve x^{(1)}$ stored in this way?
+To check that the rule (\ref{eq:HR}) does the trick, we feed the pattern to the network by assigning $s_j(t=0) = x_j^{(1)}$, and evaluate Equation (\ref{eq:C2S2Synch}): The second equality follows because $x_{j}^{(1)}$ can only take the values $\pm 1$, so that $[x_{j}^{(1)}]^2=1$.
+Using ${\rm sgn}(x_{i}^{(1)})=x_{i}^{(1)}$, we obtain